-Any time someone uses morphine without a prescription, it is considered abuse.
+Any time someone uses Morphine without a prescription, it is considered abuse.
 Although it is a legal substance when prescribed, it is a heavily regulated one.
-Possession of morphine without a prescription is a criminal offense, the degree of which varies based on location and amount of the drug in possession.
+Possession of Morphine without a prescription is a criminal offense, the degree of which varies based on the jurisdiction and the amount of the drug in possession.

-Those who abuse morphine in high doses put themselves at risk for overdosing.
-Signs of a morphine overdose include slurred speech, inattention, intense drowsiness and slowed breathing.
-This is because morphine depresses the central nervous system.
-Overdosing on morphine can lead to unconsciousness, coma or slowed breathing to the point of death.
+Those who abuse Morphine in high doses put themselves at risk of overdosing.
+Signs of a Morphine overdose include slurred speech, inattention, intense drowsiness, fever, elevated blood pressure, increased thirst, lower back or side pain, decreased responsiveness, extreme sleepiness, swelling of the face and extremities, lack of movement, slowed breathing, muscle cramps, spasms, pain, and stiffness.
+This is because Morphine depresses the Central Nervous System (CNS).
+Overdosing on Morphine can lead to unconsciousness, coma, or slowed breathing to the point of death.

-Addiction to morphine develops when someone consistently abuses this powerful drug.
-An addiction typically begins with a tolerance — needing larger doses of morphine to feel its effects.
-Once a tolerance develops, users will experience withdrawal symptoms when they don’t take morphine, making it hard to quit.
-In many cases, the psychological dependence on morphine develops soon after the physical one.
+Addiction to Morphine develops for a number of reasons and is often the consequence of consistent abuse.
+An addiction typically begins with a tolerance — needing larger doses of Morphine to feel its effects.
+Once a tolerance develops, users will experience withdrawal symptoms when they don’t take Morphine, making it hard to quit.
+In many cases, the psychological dependence on Morphine develops soon after the physical one.

-Morphine addiction is similar to heroin addiction, and is one of the most difficult addictions to overcome.
-Sudden withdrawal from morphine can cause severe trauma; therefore, a medically managed detoxification is the best way to rid the body of the substance.
-Get in touch with us to find out how to safely detox from morphine.
+Morphine addiction is similar to Heroin addiction and is a very difficult addiction to overcome.
+Sudden withdrawal from Morphine can be extremely uncomfortable and unpleasant; therefore, a medically managed detoxification is the best way to rid the body of the substance.
+Contact a treatment provider to discuss available treatment options.

 Morphine Abuse Statistics

-More than half of accidental drug deaths in the U.S. were caused by heroin and morphine.
-Some other statistics about morphine include:
+More than half of accidental drug deaths in the US were caused by Heroin and Morphine.
+Some other statistics include:

-10 percent of the U.S. population has abused an opiate drug in their lifetime.
+10% of the US population has abused an Opiate drug in their lifetime.

-The number of morphine addicts admitted to the emergency room increased by 106 percent between the years of 2004 and 2008.
+The number of Morphine addicts admitted to the emergency room increased by 106% between the years of 2004 and 2008.

-More than 60 percent of morphine addicts admitted to getting the drug from friends or relatives.
+More than 60% of Morphine addicts admitted to getting the drug from friends or relatives.

-Morphine addiction is one of the most difficult to overcome, but it is far from impossible.
-Studies have shown that addicts who are able to make life changes dramatically increase their chances of recovery without relapse.
-Find help now in your fight to overcome morphine addiction.
+Morphine addiction can be very difficult to overcome, but kicking the habit is far from impossible.
+Studies have shown that people who are able to make life changes dramatically increase their chances of recovery without relapse.
+Help is available.
+Contact a treatment provider to discuss treatment options.